Accessibility statement for Numbas exams#

 After the answers to a question have been revealed, there is often a box showing the expected answer after each input.

-After the prompt text and input controls is a button labelled Submit part.
+After the prompt text and input controls is a button labelled Save answer.
 Clicking this button causes your answer to be marked.
-You may be shown some immediate feedback after the Submit part button, and your score for the part.
+Once your answer has been marked, the label for the button changes to Answer saved.
+Most exams will also automatically submit your answer after you move away from a part that you have entered an answer for.
+You may be shown some immediate feedback after the Save answer button, and your score for the part.

 You may submit answers as many times as you like.